tbreuss/mithril-by-examples/about/index.md

 ## Contributors

-The project could not exist without [the many contributors]({{ '/contributors/' | url }}), who spent hours creating their code examples and making them available here.
+The project could not exist without [the many contributors]({{ '/contributors/' | url }}), who spent hours creating their code examples and making them available here. 🙏 Thank you!

-&#128077; Thank you all!
+If you want to contribute, here is our [GitHub repository](https://github.com/tbreuss/mithril-by-examples).

 ## Me

-The website was created by [Thomas Breuss](https://www.tebe.ch).
+This website was created by [Thomas Breuss](https://github.com/tbreuss).
-It was built using [Eleventy](https://www.11ty.dev), a simple static site generator, together with a few other things.
+It was built using [Eleventy](https://www.11ty.dev), a simple static site generator, together with a few other fancy things.